 - Real-world storage capacity is less than stated

-This is made even more impressive when you consider that the closest size down from this is the popular ORCA 58 Quart, which is a good bit smaller yet not much cheaper, which is why we always recommend splashing a little extra for a much more spacious cooler.
+The Orca 75 is even more impressive when you consider that the closest size down is the ever-popular ORCA 58 Quart, which is a good bit smaller yet not much cheaper.
+We recommend splashing a little extra for a much more spacious cooler.

-It came down to Orca vs Yeti, but our pick for the number one spot in this review is the Orca 75 quart cooler.
-In boxing terms you could call this one a split decision, as both come with rock-solid construction and keep your stuff cold longer than possibly anything out there, in addition to a few other great features.
+In the end, it came down to Orca vs Yeti, but our pick for the number one spot in this review is the Orca 75 quart cooler.
+In boxing terms, you could call this one a split decision, as both come with rock-solid construction and keep your stuff cold longer than possibly anything out there, in addition to sporting a few other great features.

-However, with all else being pretty much equal, the Orca 75 provides more than 10 more quarts of ice-cool storage capacity (see previous comments on the Tundra 65’s true capacity) while on par with the Tundra in terms of quality and coming in at a cost that’s less than the Tundra 65.
+With all else being pretty much equal, the Orca 75 provides more than 10 more quarts of ice-cool storage capacity (see previous comments on the Tundra 65’s true capacity) while on par with the Tundra in terms of quality.
+And to add icing on the cake, so to speak, this cooler comes in at a cost that’s more than competitive with the Tundra 65.

 - Solid Construction